Home

 Knitting Hat

-Let's look at the pattern which we have to follow while knitting hat.
+Let's look at the pattern to follow while you knit a hat;

 • Line AB is the beginning of knitting.
 Direction of knitting is from bottom to top.